GoonerM466/iptvboss-support-agent/docs/troubleshooting/09_epg_sources_limited_information.md

    - USA_Local.xml or USA_Local.gz
    - Any other problematic source files
 4. Start IPTVBoss
-5. Sync all EPGs (Sources ’ Sync All EPGs)
+5. Sync all EPGs (Sources â€™ Sync All EPGs)
 6. Output and test

 **Step 3: Player cache check**